ilyasergey/YSC2229/_sources/wsl.rst.txt

         :width: 820px
         :align: center

-10. If you prefer to use `VSCode <https://code.visualstudio.com/>`_ instead of Aquamacs for your development, you you will need to install the `OCaml and Reason IDE extension
+10. You can use `VSCode <https://code.visualstudio.com/>`_ instead of Aquamacs for your development, assuming you've done steps 1-5.

+    First, you you will need to install the `OCaml and Reason IDE extension
     <https://marketplace.visualstudio.com/items?itemName=freebroccolo.reasonml>`_,
     which enables OCaml support in VSCode (assuming you have installed all libraries above via ``opam`` in the step 5).
 You can install the extension